-Once we collect these features (in the form of images) at the sites of clinical data collection, we resample the images to a uniform resolution of about 25x25 m for one pixel, at a size of 308x308 pixels.
-This provides us with 23 images total with 86 features each (as image bands).
-After collecting all satellite data, we normalize each feature to within [0, 1], regardless of whether it was binary, categorical, or continuous.
-We then do imputation by taking the nearest neighbor if there are any missing data in the feature.
+Once we collect these satellite data at the sites of clinical data collection, we resample the images to a uniform resolution of about 25x25 m, and save images containing these points at a size of 308x308 pixels.
+This provides us with 23 images total with 86 bands containing features.
+After collecting all satellite data, we normalize each band to within [0, 1], regardless of whether it was binary, categorical, or continuous.
+We then do imputation by taking the nearest neighbor if there are any missing data in the band.